zheldwjstjf/Raspberry-Pi/README.md

-# Raspberry-Pi
-snippets about Raspberry Pi
+# Snippets about everything in computer science